StepheninSchool/Assignment-4-StepheninSchool/README.md

 - **Edit Notes**: Update the title and content of existing notes.
 - **Delete Notes**: Remove unwanted notes with ease.
 - **Offline Support**: Access and manage notes without an internet connection.
+- **PWA Installation**: Can be installed as a standalone app with chromium browsers.

 This app is ideal for users looking for a lightweight, offline-capable note-taking solution.